-⚠ Do not remain in contact with the camera, battery, or charger for extended periods while the devices are on or in use.
+- No not place the strap around the neck of an infant or child.
+Placing the camera strap around the neck of an infant or child could result in strangulation. - ⚠ Do not remain in contact with the camera, battery, or charger for extended periods while the devices are on or in use.
 Parts of the device become hot.
-Leaving the device in direct contact with the skin for extended periods may result in low-temperature burns.

-⚠ Do not leave the product where it will be exposed to extremely high temperatures, such as in an enclosed automobile or in direct sunlight.
-Failure to observe this precaution could cause damage or fire.

-Do not aim the flash at the operator of a motor vehicle.
+Leaving the device in direct contact with the skin for extended periods may result in low-temperature burns. - ⚠ Do not leave the product where it will be exposed to extremely high temperatures, such as in an enclosed automobile or in direct sunlight.
+Failure to observe this precaution could cause damage or fire. - ↑ Do not aim the flash at the operator of a motor vehicle.
 Failure to observe this precaution could result in accidents.

-\wedge Observe caution when using a flash.

-- Using the camera with the flash in close contact with the skin or other objects could cause burns. - Using a flash close to the subject's eyes could cause temporary visual impairment.
+- No not place the strap around the neck of Nobserve caution when using a flash. - Using the camera with the flash in close contact with the skin or other objects could cause burns. - Using a flash close to the subject's eyes could cause temporary visual impairment.
 The flash should be no less than one meter (3 ft 4 in.) from the subject.
-Particular care should be observed when photographing infants.

-Avoid contact with liquid crystal.
-Should the display break, care should be taken to avoid injury due to broken glass and to prevent the liquid crystal from the display touching the skin or entering the eyes or mouth.
+Particular care should be observed when photographing infants. - Avoid contact with liquid crystal.
+Should the display break, care should be taken to avoid injury due to broken glass and to prevent the liquid crystal from the display touching the skin or entering the eyes or mouth. - the device become hot.
+Leaving the device in direct contact with the skin for extended periods may result in strike others, resulting in injury. - ♠ Observe proper precautions when handling batteries.

-♠ Do not carry tripods with a lens or camera attached.
-You could trip or accidentally strike others, resulting in injury.

-♠ Observe proper precautions when handling batteries.
 Batteries may leak or explode if improperly handled.
-Observe the following precautions when handling batteries for use in this product:

-- Use only batteries approved for use in this equipment. - Do not short or disassemble the battery. - Be sure the product is off before replacing the battery.
-If you are using an AC adapter, be sure it is unplugged. - Do not attempt to insert the battery upside down or backwards. - Do not expose the battery to flame or to excessive heat. - Do not immerse in or expose to water. - Replace the terminal cover when transporting the battery.
+Observe the following precautions when handling batteries for use in this product: - Use only batteries approved for use in this equipment. - Do not short or disassemble the battery. - Be sure the product is off before replacing the battery.
+If you are using an AC adapter, be sure it is unplugged. - Do not attempt to insert the battery upside down or backwards.

+- Do not expose the battery to flame or to excessive heat. - Do not immerse in or expose to water. - Replace the terminal cover when transporting the battery.
 Do not transport or store the battery with metal objects such as necklaces or hairpins. - Batteries are prone to leakage when fully discharged.
-To avoid damage to the product, be sure to remove the battery when no charge remains

-- attach the terminal cover and store in a cool, dry place. - The battery may be hot immediately after use or when the product has been used on battery power for an extended period.
-Before removing the battery turn the camera off and allow the battery to cool. - Discontinue immediately use should you notice any changes in the battery, such as discoloration or deformation.
+To avoid damage to the product, be sure to remove the battery when no charge remains. - When the battery is not in use, attach the terminal cover and store in a cool, dry place. - The battery may be hot immediately after use or when the product has been used on battery power for an extended period.
+Before removing the battery turn the camera off and allow the battery to cool. - Discontinue use immediately should you notice any changes in the battery, such as discoloration or deformation.

-No Observe proper precautions when handling the charger:
+♠ Observe proper precautions when handling the charger: